pcixmix/DAWalka/README.md

 * 100% local — no cloud calls after the first model download.
 * Hardware-accelerated on Apple Silicon (MLX → Metal).
 * Generation runs in a separate process — your DAW never blocks.
-* Project BPM and timeline duration are picked up automatically.
 * Drag-and-drop the result straight onto a host track.

 Latest version and source: